joakimk/toniq/README.md

 * [x] Review persistence format.
 Will have to write migrations after 1.0.
   - [x] See if it makes sense to store the reason for a failed job before 1.0 (e.g. changes in persistence format)
   - [x] Review redis key names, etc.
-  - [ ] Review the data available to the worker.
+  - [x] Review the data available to the worker.
 Would it make sense to make the id available?
 Maybe to be able to do serial jobs?
-Would only exist for persisted jobs?
+Would only exist for persisted jobs? **wont do this now, can be added without breaking the API if the need exists later**
 * [ ] Remove all old todos from the readme.
 * [ ] Make a note about API stability and semver
 * [ ] Add installation instructions